About the McKnight Brain Research Foundation

 We do not make grants outside of our funding priorities.
 In general, we invite requests and applications through published Requests for Applications (RFAs) with our partners, including the McKnight Brain Institutes, the American Brain Foundation (ABF), the American Federation of Aging Research (AFAR), and the Foundation for the NIH on behalf of the National Institute on Aging (NIA), among others.
 Periodically, the McKnight Brain Research Foundation will release Requests for Applications in compliance with its vision and mission.
 Unsolicited requests are not accepted.

-Product Sponsorship and Endorsement
+Product Sponsorship & Endorsement

 The McKnight Brain Research Foundation does not endorse any particular products or services.
 Specific products and services advertised by our partner organizations or sponsors are not directly endorsed or supported by the Foundation.